The One-Straw Revolution

 I’m no expert on farming, but a lot of Fukuoka’s suggestions seemed to make sense to me.
 The Hebrew Scriptures address our stewardship of the earth and call us to care for this world and cultivate it.
 The Law required Israel to farm in a way that preserved the fertility of the soil without exhausting it (Leviticus 25:4-5; 25:11).

 Fukuoka criticizes our obsession with technology and science.
 Technology can be good, but we can rely too much on it.
-Scientists may analyze individual subjects, but often fails to capture the complexity of the ecosystem.
+Scientists may analyze individual subjects, but often fail to capture the complexity of the ecosystem.
 “The irony is that science has served only to show how small human knowledge is,” he writes.

 We can’t accept everything Fukuoka teaches, but I do believe he’s on to something.